What measures has the EU taken in response to the Russian invasion of Ukraine?

 Refugees

 Russia invaded Ukraine on 24 February 2022 and the conflict is still raging.
-He war in Ukraine has immense humanitarian consequences for the country and has triggered an unprecedented flow of refugees to various EU member states.
+The war in Ukraine is having immense humanitarian consequences for the country and has triggered an unprecedented flow of refugees to various EU member states.
 On 4 March 2022, the Council decided to activate the Temporary Protection Directive for the first time since its introduction on 7 August 2001.
-Ukrainian nationals displaced by Russia’s military invasion can now seek temporary protection in the EU.
+Ukrainian refugees displaced by Russia’s military invasion can now seek temporary protection in the EU.
 Temporary protection means Ukrainian nationals can stay in the EU member states without having to apply for asylum.
 They have a right to housing and education and may work in the EU.
-On 14 October 2022 the Temporary Protection Directive was prolonged for 1 year to 4 March 2024.
+On 14 October 2022, the Temporary Protection Directive was prolonged for 1 year to 4 March 2024.
+As from 4 March 2023, this directive has not applied to refugees with a temporary residence permit in Ukraine (e.g. for work or study) and who are therefore not Ukrainian nationals.

-Until 8 November 2022, more than 11 million Ukrainians had fled to the EU.
-About 4,5 million of them had registered for temporary protection This page posted by the European Commission provides up-to-date information.
-Until 11 November, nearly 84,000 Ukrainian refugees had registered in the Netherlands.
-More up to date information (in Dutch) is available on this page.
+By February 2023, about 14 million Ukrainians had fled to the EU.
+By 18 April about 4 million of refugees had registered for temporary protection.
+This page posted by the European Commission provides up-to-date information.
+Until 21 April 2023, more than 92,00 Ukrainian refugees had registered in the Netherlands.
+More up-to-date information (in Dutch) is available on this page (in Dutch only).

 Sanctions